Make life happy without money

 Before the COVID pandemic, I flew around the world.
 The business trips taught me many unique points of Japan.
 Most impressing me is difference in tableware.
 It’s not about design, by the way.
 In Japan, it’s rare to serve various food in one plate/bowl all together.
 Different types of food are not mixed.
 We serve each of them in a different plate/bowl.
 Tableware is carefully selected depending on the color of food, the seasons, etc. I imagine our ancestors might create this habit to enjoy life independently of money.
 During Edo period (1603 – 1868), the daily meal of common people was so frugal—only rice, vegetable pickles, and miso soup for almost 365 days a year.
 Imagine if pickles were just put on rice.
 I’m sure many people would have lost all their hopes and died in despair.

-I don’t know exactly why we have the habit, but my imagination would not be largely wrong.
+I don’t know exactly how and why such a habit began, but my imagination would not be largely wrong.
 One thing for sure is it is essential to make such small efforts to get our lives free from the spell of money.
 Even if you’re fed up with the contents of every day meal, you can raise you up by paying attention to dining goods.
 Now, we’ve finally got to the punch line of this article.
 Why don’t you get our dining furniture to enrich your daily meal?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.